AFINITOR DISPERZ is contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.

 AfiniTRAC® is a 1-to-1 patient support program.
 AfiniTRAC is not intended to take the place of care provided by physicians and their office staff.

-A dedicated 1-to-1 Care Champion provides informational support related to each patient’s treatment journey while taking AFINITOR DISPERZ® (everolimus tablets for oral suspension).
+A dedicated, one-to-one Care Champion provides informational support related to each patient’s treatment journey while taking AFINITOR DISPERZ® (everolimus tablets for oral suspension).
 The AfiniTRAC program does not provide medical treatment or medical advice.
+Please contact your healthcare professional with any questions regarding your health or therapy.

 Program benefits include: